poiw-org/Saffron-Wiki/docs/05_parsers/01_intro.md

 Parser type: `rss`

 Many websites support [`RSS`](https://en.wikipedia.org/wiki/RSS) feed.
 RSS allows users and applications to access updates to websites in a standardized, computer-readable format.
-You can check if a website supports RSS if ou find this icon <img src="/img/rss.png" width="20" height="20" />.
+You can check if a website supports RSS if you can see this icon <img src="/img/rss.png" width="20" height="20" />.